sendbird/sendbird-syncmanager-ios/README.md

 ## Introduction

-SyncManager for iOS is a [Chat SDK](https://github.com/sendbird/sendbird-ios-framework) add-on that optimizes the user caching experience by interlinking the synchronization of the local data storage with the chat data in Sendbird server through an event-driven structure.
+**Sendbird SyncManager** for iOS is a [Chat SDK](https://github.com/sendbird/sendbird-ios-framework) add-on that optimizes the user caching experience by interlinking the synchronization of the local data storage with the chat data in Sendbird server through an event-driven structure.

 ### How it works